Iran targets British-US base and its main nuclear enrichment site is struck again

 CAIRO (AP) — Iran targeted a joint U.K.-U.S. base in the Indian Ocean, and Iran's main nuclear enrichment site was struck again, as the war in the Middle East entered its fourth week.

-Iran’s capital saw heavy airstrikes overnight and into the morning, residents said, as thousands of worshippers converged on Tehran’s grand mosque to mark the end of the holy month of Ramadan.
+Iran’s capital saw heavy airstrikes, residents said, as worshippers converged on Tehran’s grand mosque to mark the end of the holy month of Ramadan.

-Israeli Defense Minister Israel Katz said attacks would “increase significantly" next week.
-He spoke shortly after fragments from an Iranian missile slammed into an empty kindergarten near Tel Aviv.
+Israeli Defense Minister Israel Katz said attacks would “increase significantly" next week, speaking shortly after fragments from an Iranian missile slammed into an empty kindergarten near Tel Aviv.

-The war shows no sign of abating as its effects are felt far beyond the Middle East, raising food and fuel prices.
+“The war is not close to ending," said Israel’s army chief, Gen. Eyal Zamir.

-The U.S. and Israel have offered shifting rationales for the war, from hoping to foment an uprising that topples Iran’s leadership to eliminating its nuclear and missile programs and its support for armed proxies in the region.
-There have been no public signs of an uprising, while internet restrictions in Iran complicate communications.
+The U.S. and Israel have offered shifting rationales for the war, from hoping to foment an uprising that topples Iran’s leadership to eliminating its nuclear and missile programs and its support for armed proxies.
+There have been no public signs of an uprising, while internet restrictions limit information from Iran.

+The war’s effects are being felt far beyond the Middle East, raising food and fuel prices.

-With little information coming out of Iran, it is not clear how much damage its arms, nuclear or energy facilities have sustained in the U.S. and Israeli strikes that began Feb.
+It is not clear how much damage Iran has sustained in the U.S. and Israeli strikes that began Feb.
 28 — or even who is truly in charge.
 Supreme Leader Ayatollah Mojtaba Khamenei has not been seen in public since being named to the role.

 Iran attempts to hit Diego Garcia air base

 U.K. officials did not give details of the strike that targeted the Diego Garcia base Friday, which was unsuccessful.
-Britain’s Ministry of Defense called Iran’s “lashing out across the region and holding hostage the Strait of Hormuz” a threat to British interests and allies.
+Britain’s Ministry of Defense described Iran as “lashing out across the region and holding hostage the Strait of Hormuz."

 It’s unclear how close the missiles came to the island.
 Iran previously asserted that it has limited its missile range to below 2,000 kilometers (over 1,200 miles).